JoydeepMallick/Wallpapers/README.md

     - Minimalist ✅
     - Mobile ✅ Only for smartphones
     - AI AI AI ✅
-    -PureShots ✅ Only for actual photos with photoshopping but no digital art or painting
+    - PureShots ✅ Only for actual photos with photoshopping but no digital art or painting
     - TimelessPainting ✅ Only paintings made with actual brushes and colors from creators
     - VideoWallpapers ✅
     - WideScreen ✅
     - Abstract
     - Waifu😽
     - Anime
-    - Movies, Characters, Paintings <-- ⚠️need advice
+    - Movies, Characters <-- ⚠️need advice

 Any recommendations appreciated!